riemannzetagambit/slackbot/README.md

 ```
 You'll have to get the tokens for all these APIs yourself.

 *Do not commit this file to your repo*.
-Note that it is included in the
+Note that it is included in the `.gitignore` for this reason.

 ## Customizations from the original repo